Best Software

 Strengths:

-• Best-in-class contract analytics and intelligence at scale
+• Among the strongest contract analytics and intelligence at enterprise scale

 • Strong in regulated industries (pharma, manufacturing, financial services)